-Palazzo Bentivoglio was built on the structure of an ancient castle, the complex consisted of a large quadrangular mole, surrounded by deep trenches at the four corners and provided with towers: the whole circumscribed a large courtyard.
+Palazzo Bentivoglio was built on the structure of an ancient castle.
+The complex consisted of a large quadrangular structure surrounded by deep moats at the four corners and included towers.
+The entire complex enclosed a large courtyard.

-After various troubles the castle falls under the Bentivoglio domination, which substantially modify the town's urban layout through the construction of the stately building, commissioned to engineer Giovan Battista Aleotti.
-These, called l'Argenta, for: "the erection of such a big building" took advantage of the material coming from the demolition of the Castellazzo, used as the seat of the Council of the Community.
+After various troubles, the castle fell under the Bentivoglio domination, which substantially modified the layout of the town, through the construction of a noble residence commissioned to engineer Giovan Battista Aleotti, also known as l'Argenta.
+For the construction, Aleotti used material coming from the demolition of the Castellazzo - seat of the Council of the Community.

-The successor of Cornelio, Ippolito, who took over the government in 1594, arranged the completion of the magnificent "Palazzo Bentivoglio", respectful of the classic Renaissance canons.
+The successor of Cornelio Bentivoglio, Ippolito, who began governing in 1594, arranged the completion of the magnificent "Palazzo Bentivoglio", respecting all the canons of the classic Renaissance.

 In 1751 a large part of the building was demolished to stem the floods of the Po river.

-The public weighing, slaughter, duty, granaries and warehouses were housed in the building, until the right wing was used as a school in the twentieth century.
-In 1970 the municipal administration undertook a series of restoration interventions aimed at the maintenance and recovery of buildings.
+The public weighing house, slaughterhouse, customs house, granaries, and storehouse were located in the building, until the 20th century, when the right wing was turned into a school.
+In 1970, the municipal administration undertook a series of restoration interventions aimed at the maintenance and recovery of the buildings.

-Currently the palace, which preserves in the middle part the embrasures of the drawbridge from the ancient castle, has four equal facades, one hundred meters long, while the central body is raised.
-The exterior, sober in shape, appears to be punctuated by a double row of windows and an entrance to three arches.
+Currently the palace, which preserves in the middle part the embrasures of the drawbridge from the ancient castle, has four equal facades, of one hundred metres each, while the central body is raised.
+The exterior, sober in shape, appears to be punctuated by a double row of windows and an entrance with three arches.

-On the ground floor is the Carpenters' room, now used for debates and conferences.
+The Sala dei Falegnami - located on the ground floor - is used nowadays for debates and conferences.

-The chapel is next to the Icarus room and is covered by the vaulted ceiling in the center of which there is an octagonal fresco representing the assumption of the Virgin in heaven.
-There is a great wealth of stuccoes depicting putti, swirls, festoons and little angels.
+The chapel - next to the Sala di Icaro - is covered by a vaulted ceiling with an octagonal fresco representing the assumption of the Virgin into Heaven.
+Many stuccoes depicting putti, scrolls, festoons and angels may be admired.